lammps/lammps/doc/src/Fortran.rst

 It is also possible to pass command line flags from Fortran to C/C++ and thus make the resulting executable behave similarly to the standalone executable (it will ignore the `-in/-i` flag, though).
-This allows to use the command line to configure accelerator and suffix settings, configure screen and logfile output, or to set index style variables from the command line and more.
+This allows one to use the command line to configure accelerator and suffix settings, configure screen and logfile output, or to set index style variables from the command line and more.
 Here is a correspondingly adapted